-The GCE Advanced Level examination although a certification examination, but the results of it also serves for the selection of students for Sri Lankan universities and other higher education institutes.
-The examinations under this newly introduced technology stream were held for the first time in the year 2015.
-Hence the introduction of new undergraduate programmes into the Sri Lankan university system will provide an avenue for those who are ambitious to work in the industry and/ or pursue higher studies under technology stream.
+The government of Sri Lanka introduced the technology stream to the GCE Advanced level examination serves not only as a certification exam but also as the criteria for selection of the students for Sri Lankan state universities and other higher education institutes.
+The government of Sri Lanka introduced technology to stream to the GCE Advanced Level in the year 2013 as a strategy to harness the talents of youth by providing an education that embraces competencies to satisfy the needs of the nation.
+Inaugural examinations technology streams were held in the year 2015.
+The introduction of new undergraduate programs in the Sri Lankan University system was expected to provide an avenue for those who are ambitious to work in the industry and/ or open their higher studies and under the technology streams.